A Max-Correlation White Noise Test for Weakly Dependent Time Series: Max-Correlation Test

-\cite{Shao2011_JoE} imposes Wu's (\citeyear{Wu2005}) moment contraction property with an eighth moment, which we denote MC$_{8}$ (see Appendix B in Hill and Motegi, \citeyear{HillMotegi_supp_mat}, for details).
-He then applies a Hilbert space approach for weak convergence of a spectral density process $\{\hat{S}_{n}(\lambda )$ $:$ $\lambda $ $\in $ $[0,\pi ]\}$ to yield convergence for $\int_{0}^{\pi }\hat{S}_{n}^{2}(\lambda )d\lambda $. \footnote{ See, e.g., \cite{PolitisRomano1994} for applications of weak convergence in a Hilbert space to the bootstrap.} Only observed data are considered.
+\cite{Shao2011_JoE} imposes Wu's (\citeyear{Wu2005}) moment contraction property with an eighth moment, which we denote MC$_{8}$ \citep[see Appendix B in][for details]{HillMotegi_supp_mat}.
+He then applies a Hilbert space approach for weak convergence of a spectral density process $\{\hat{S} _{n}(\lambda )$ $:$ $\lambda $ $\in $ $[0,\pi ]\}$ to yield convergence for $ \int_{0}^{\pi }\hat{S}_{n}^{2}(\lambda )d\lambda $.\footnote{ See, e.g., \cite{PolitisRomano1994} for applications of weak convergence in a Hilbert space to bootstrapped statistics.} Only observed data are considered.
 There are several reasons why a different approach is required here.
-First, $\hat{S }_{n}(\lambda )$ is a sum of all $\{\hat{\gamma}_{n}(h)$ $:$ $1$ $\leq $ $h$ $\leq $ $n$ $-$ $1\}$, and \citet[proof of Theorem 3.1]{Shao2011_JoE} uses a variance of conditional variance bound for probability convergence based on Chebyshev's inequality.
-This requires $E[\epsilon _{t}^{8}]$ $<$ $\infty $ and a complicated eighth order joint cumulant series bound which is only known to hold when $\epsilon _{t}$ is \textit{geometric} MC$_{8}$ \citep[see][]{ShaoWu2007}.
-Second, we only need convergence in distribution of $\sqrt{n}\hat{\gamma}_{n}(h)$, coupled with a new array convergence result, which are easier to handle than weak convergence of $\{\hat{S} _{n}(\lambda )$ $:$ $\lambda $ $\in $ $[0,\pi ]\}$ on a Hilbert space.
-Third, the supremum is not a continuous mapping from the space of square integrable (with respect to Lebesgue measure) functions on $[0,\pi ]$.
+First, $\hat{S}_{n}(\lambda )$ is a sum of all $\{\hat{\gamma}_{n}(h)$ $:$ $1$ $\leq $ $h$ $\leq $ $n$ $-$ $1\}$, and \citet[proof of Theorem 3.1]{Shao2011_JoE} uses a variance of conditional variance bound for probability convergence based on Chebyshev's inequality.
+This requires $ E[\epsilon _{t}^{8}]$ $<$ $\infty $ and a complicated eighth order joint cumulant series bound which is only known to hold when $\epsilon _{t}$ is \textit{geometric} MC$_{8}$ \citep[see][]{ShaoWu2007}.
+Second, we only need convergence in distribution of $\sqrt{n}\hat{\gamma}_{n}(h)$, coupled with a new array convergence result, which are easier to handle than weak convergence of $\{\hat{S}_{n}(\lambda )$ $:$ $\lambda $ $\in $ $[0,\pi ]\}$ on a Hilbert space.
+Third, in the Hilbert space approach the supremum is not a continuous mapping from the space of square integrable (with respect to Lebesgue measure) functions on $[0,\pi ]$.
 It is therefore not clear how, or if, Shao's (\citeyear{Shao2011_JoE}: Theorem 3.1) proof applies to our statistic.